Search the Omeda Knowledge Base

 You can “pause” the first Email element of your voyage to create a sort of graceful stop.
 This will not allow any new audience members from beginning down the path, but will allow those already within the voyage to travel through to the end.
 Once everyone is finished with the voyage, we can then stop it from the back end.

 My Odyssey finished yesterday, why does it still say its “In Progress”?

-First, make sure your Audience List is Static.
-Also, email elements are in a “Sending” status for 72 hours (due to if they have any communications in Retry.
+Email elements will remain in “Sending” status for 72 hours (due to if they have any communications in Retry.
 Retry means that emails that did not deliver will try to be resent for 72 hours.)
 Voyages won’t switch to “Done” until all emails are have changed from “Sending” to “Sent”, meaning, that 72 hour Retry window is complete.

 Email Element FAQs

 Why can’t I send a test email out of the Email element?